ShahriyarHussain/dummyapicaller/README.md

 ```

 Email [me](mailto:ad1whqv2q@mozmail.com) for any issues.

-Email me at ad1whqv2q@mozmail.com for any issues that you are facing.

 #### N.B.
 While developing the application, it is recommended to launch the `Application` class in debug mode from your IDE.